cherch173/slice/README.md

 ## _**Getting Started**_
 ![Image](https://i.gifer.com/IPR.gif)

-The home page (INDEX) will be very important for simplistic design.
+The home page (PIZZERIAS/INDEX) will be very important for simplistic design.

 Using EJS Partials I'll embed links at the top of the each page to create a uniform & familiar layout as we navigate between our three branch directories: